Last updated 2014

 laser light has been detected.
 But without the audible alerts there's no clue to what it's hearing.
 This gives the driver

 two choices: stand on the brakes each time or simply ignore the alerts.
-We suspect that many K40 owners may choose
+I suspect that many K40 owners may choose

 There's no visual indication of the K40 Calibre's operating mode or volume level or whether it's set to voice or tone